Ideas & Inspiration

 Empty walls make a room feel incomplete.
 However, you don’t need to fill every inch of wall with artwork.
 Consider displaying family photos in a gallery style or highlight large wall art pieces on their own.
 There are no rules when it comes to displaying artwork.
 Just focus on balancing size and color for a cohesive look.

 Nothing finishes a room like accessories.
 Throw pillows, curtains and blinds, throw blankets, baskets and more will complete the look of your living space.
 Let your creativity go wild when it comes to accessories, since they are temporary.
 Swap out patterns and colors depending on the season or if you want to quickly change the look of a room.
-Your local Home Depot carries the latest styles in home accessories for all of your living room decorating aspirations.
+We offer the latest styles in home accessories for all of your living room decorating aspirations.

 Decorating your living room doesn’t need to be a hard or time-consuming project.
-There are many ways to decorate, and ultimately, you can adopt whatever decor works best for you.
-Visit The Home Depot for the latest styles in pillows, rugs and other living room decorating ideas to complete your space.
+There are many living room decorating ideas and ways to decorate, so you can adopt whatever decor works best for you.
+We offer the latest styles in pillows, rugs and other living room decorating ideas to complete your space.
+The Home Depot delivers online orders when and where you need them.